kraftl-UL/supML/README.md

 Accompanying the theoretical set-up of the course we enjoyed (and endured) a practical application of those supervised ML models.

 The project aims to train a decent model and predict rent prices of Switzerland's housing market based on a variety of variables.

+To derive at a decent model we compare at least four different ones and apply cross validation for resampling from our data for at least two models.

 In this paper we follow along our path of code and display central thoughts of why we proceded as we did.
 This includes some descriptive statistics, graph interpretations and derived measures of aforementioned.
 Additionally, we briefly explain the techniques we utilized to underline our comprehensive understanding of the models' conceptual baselines.